 The Healing Arts Collective introduces their 2018 theme with a free community-wide workshop for grown-ups February 1 from 7-9 p.m. at Rye Recreation.

-In 2016, Shari Balaish, Kim O’Connor, and Jamie Jensen, respectively a yoga teacher, social worker, and an educator, joined forces with other Rye women working in similar fields to quietly seed a movement that supports “healing” in all its forms.
+In 2016, Shari Balaish, Kim O’Connor, and Jamie Jensen, respectively a yoga teacher, social worker, and an educator, joined forces with other Rye women working in similar fields to quietly seed a movement that supports “healing” in all its forms that you can learn more here by joining this group.
 This group of professionals wondered if they could do something about the unhealthy levels of stress and anxiety in Rye’s children and teens.

 With no budget and lots of volunteer time, they hosted a community-wide event introducing nearly 150 residents to “mindfulness”.
 They conducted workshops at faculty meetings in all five of the City’s public schools, participated in the Middle School Expo, led mindful walks and workshops on mindful eating, and offered free meditation and yoga classes.